Scheduled at 11:45am in Meadowbrook I on Friday, November 16.#17274

 - Type of session: General Conference

 Disability Professionals struggle to garner interest for their presentations or workshops.
-Just getting faculty or staff to register for their training does guarantee that the topics will be practiced.
+Just getting faculty or staff to register for their training doesn't guarantee that the topics will be practiced.
 In this presentation, the presenter will share tips for designing a memorable educational experience that doesn't involve a projector/clicker.

-As accessible technology experts, we often find if difficult to fill the seats at our presentations.
-This might be because of the topics we discussed are overwhelmingly complicated to understand, or because attendees do not believe enough students are effected by our subject matter.
-Regardless of the reason, the attendee doesn't always leave with a lasting memory of how they can create access in their environment.
+As accessible technology experts, we often find it difficult to fill the seats at our presentations.
+This might be because of the topics we discussed are overwhelmingly complicated to understand, or because attendees do not believe enough students are affected by our subject matter.
+Regardless of the reason, the attendee doesn't always leave with a lasting memory of how they can create access to their environment.
 What if we could take some of the visual elements of our technology and incorporate it with inclusive principles, then design an experience that is FUN?
 Based on the popular escape room game concept, you can challenge teams to be locked in a room full of barriers.
 Have them escape by identifying and removing the barriers within the room with more accessible approaches within the time allotted.
 UCF will share their design secrets for creating an escape room activity that will have your entire institution buzzing.
 The presentation will end with an interactive demonstration.

 - How to create a different activity other than a lecture style presentation